-5.3 Determination of volatile constituents in water
+5.4 Determination of volatile constituents in water

-It is recommended that analysis for oxygen and hydrogen sulphide be carried out in the field. pH should also be determined in the field as various processes can affect the pH value on the samples way to the laboratory, in particular loss of volatiles and silica polymerisation.
+It is recommended that analysis for oxygen and hydrogen sulphide be carried out in the field.

-It is convenient to determine oxygen colourimetrically using ampoules, e.g. those from CHEMetrics, Inc., containing Rhodazine D for concentrations 0-100 ppb, but Indigo carmine for higher concentrations.
-Oxygen may also be determined by a Winkler iodometric titration.
+Oxygen is determined colourimetrically using ampoules from CHEMetrics, Inc., containing Rhodazine D for concentrations 0-100 ppb, but Indigo carmine for higher concentrations, but may also be determined by a Winkler iodometric titration.
 Hydrogen sulphide is determined titrimetrically using mercuric acetate and dithizone (Ármannsson and Ólafsson 2006).
 Mercury can behave as a volatile constituent.
-Even though it is usually present as Hg^{2+} it is easily reduced to elemental Hg which is extremely volatile.
-Therefore it is recommended that an oxidizing agent such as $KMnO_4$ be added upon collection to samples for mercury analysis.
-The analysis is either carried out by reduction, gold amalgamation of elemental mercury, heating and flameless atomic absorption spectroscopy (AAS), or by atomic fluorescence spectrometry (AFS).
+Even though it is usually present as Hg^{+2} it is easily reduced to elemental Hg which is extremely volatile.
+Therefore it is recommended that an oxidizing agent such as KMnO4 be added upon collection to samples for mercury analysis which is carried out by reduction, gold amalgamation of elemental mercury, heating and flameless atomic absorption spectroscopy (AAS) (Ólafsson 1974).